 Laminar flow is the undisturbed and constant flow of fluids.
 When a fluid exhibits laminar flow, the adjacent layers of the fluid do not get mixed with each other on a macroscopic level.
 Hence, the fluid layers appear to be moving in straight lines parallel to each other.
 Reynolds number is used as a criterion that decides whether the flow of fluid is laminar or turbulent.
 If the Reynolds number of fluid is less than 2000, it is capable of exhibiting laminar flow.
-Typically, a laminar flow occurs when the fluid flows with low velocity or the outlet of the container have a small diameter.
+Typically, a laminar flow occurs when the fluid flows with low velocity, or the outlet of the container has a small diameter.
 It is also related to the viscosity of the fluid in such a way that the fluids having higher viscosity are much likely to exhibit laminar flow.

 Examples of Laminar Flow

 The blood flowing in our veins undergoes laminar flow.
 The adjacent layers of the blood get mixed with each other on a molecular level; however, they remain separated on the macroscopic level.
 This is the reason why the blood within the veins appears to be flowing in a straight line.

 To observe the laminar flow in a water balloon, a square piece of tape is pasted on its surface.
 The taped part of the balloon is then pierced with the help of a sharp object such as a knife.
 The water flows through the resultant hole uniformly and appears to be not moving at all.
 Hence, a water balloon can be used to display laminar flow in real life.